mit-orcd/orcd-docs-edit/docs/software/compile.md

     }
     ```

-    Second, use the following command lines build the shared library named `libctest.so`:
+    Second, use the following commands to build the shared library named `libctest.so`:
     ```
     gcc -Wall -fPIC -c ctest1.c ctest2.c
     gcc -shared -Wl,-soname,libctest.so -o libctest.so ctest1.o ctest2.o
     ```

-    Finally move the library to a location,
+    Finally, we move the library to a directory named *lib*,
     ```
     cd ..
     mkidr lib
     mv src/libctest.so lib
     ```

-and is saved in the *ctest_dir/lib* directory, where
+Assuming that the library *ctest* has been built (as instructed in the above side note), we will build the program *use_ctest* and fix possbile errors in the process.

-Assuming that the library *ctest* has been built (as instructed in the above side note), we will build the program *use_ctest* in the folloiwng.
 First, we start with the simplest command.
 ```
 gcc -c use_ctest.c
 ```